Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_build_my_home.md

     [3] = {                    -- house
-        StorageLimit = 30,     -- the maximum number of items you can have in storage StorageWeight = 3500,  -- the maximum weight you can have in storage Setup = {
+        StorageLimit = 30,     -- the maximum number of items you can have in storage StorageWeight = 3500,  -- the maximum weight you can have in storage FurnitureRadius = 50.0, -- the radius in which you can place furniture for this house TaxInDaysAfterBuilding = 14, -- 14 days after building tax will be acquired if enabled above TaxAmount = 500, -- amount in cash that must be in ledger Setup = {
             [1] = {            -- Step
                 Timer = 10000, -- building time